ThinkR-open/testdown/inst/testdownhelp.md

 + When the tests were run

++ The package (Title, Version, and Description of the package)

 + The project
   + Name of the project
   + Environment the tests were run into (aka the directory)
   + Details about the test results

-+ The package (Title, Version, and Description of the package)
++ Results overview

 + The testing infrastructure
   + R version
   + Operating system
   + Locale
   + Package versions

++ Glossary of terms

 ### Global results {-}